TrueWill/FSM.NET/README.md

 validator manually; C# clients will not be affected, except that some exceptions formerly thrown by the parser will now be thrown by the constructor of the state machine.
++ 2.0.1 Supports embedded spaces in states and events; improved validation.

 ## To Do